Looking for fun things to do in Toowoomba today?

 Historic Spring Bluff Railway Station

 Here’s a park with a difference.
 This gorgeous flower-filled parkland surrounds the historical Spring Bluff railway station.
-It’s history dates back 150 years so there’s plenty to see.
-The landscaped parkland is a wonderful place for a picnic with free electric BBQ facilities and a café (check the website for opening times).
+Its history dates back 150 years so there’s plenty to see.
+The landscaped parkland is a wonderful place for a picnic with free electric BBQ facilities.
+Please note that their café is currently not operating.

 Spring Bluff runs special events from time to time, and there are occasional steam train operations.
 Check their Facebook page for the latest.